 The students in Group 4 are working within the following ranges:

 English Entry Level 1 to Entry Level 3

 Maths Entry Level 1 to Entry Level 3

 Science: Entry Level 1 to Entry Level 3

 The students in the group all have complex needs and communication needs.
 Most of the students are on the Autistic spectrum and need visual timetables to support them.
 All of the students have a happy disposition and I am pleased to say that with support they all work hard at their studies.

 Our students access a full curriculum, some of which is taught in their tutor room.
 Other specialist subjects are taught in subject specific environments, e.g. Physical Education, Art and Computing.

 We start each day in a positive way, greeting each student and asking them to share things that have happened at home, tell us how they are feeling, what they are looking forward to in the day and any worries or concerns they may have.
 Students will have time to discuss personal issues with tutors.
 This is a time to build up positive relationships.
 Reading is an integral part of our morning routine.
 On Thursday morning during tutor time we have the opportunity to discuss “Relationship, Sex Education”

 Communication between home and the Academy is very important.
 Students’ planners are checked each morning and a notes may be written by parents and class staff.
-When necessary tutors will phone parents/carers to discuss concerns or involve senior Academy staff if issues are of great concern.
+When necessary tutors will phone parents/carers to discuss concerns or involve other appropriate members of staff as necessary.
+Parents are welcome to contact staff.